Political Science majors and others selected for this competitive program gain access to:

 - Peer Mentoring

-3.72 is the current requirement for minimum Latin honors, ie. cum laude.
+Our goal is for applicants to meet or exceed the current requirement for minimum Latin honors, or cum laude.
+Last we checked, pre-COVID, this was 3.72.
 The certificate is a competitive privilege.
-That said, GPAs often increase over time and the normal applicant is a rising junior.
-Also, some students face/d challenges along the way.
-Thus, students whose GPA is below 3.72 may submit an additional paragraph to their statement of interest justifying their current GPA and explaining why it will improve.
+That said, applicants may apply their first, second, or third years.
+First years especially may expect their GPA's to rise, while others may have face/d challenges along the way.
+Thus, students whose GPA is below 3.72 may submit an additional paragraph to their statement of interest justifying their current GPA and explain how it will improve.

-A number of courses (including Introduction to International Relations), a related internship, and participation in our extracurricular activities is required for the Undergraduate Certificate Program.
+A number of courses (including Introduction to International Relations or US Foreign Policy), a security-related internship, and participation in our extracurricular activities is required for completion of the Undergraduate Certificate Program.

 The courses are as follows:

-- To make sure our students begin with at least some familiarity with the topics and theories in the field.
+The primary reason is to make sure our students begin with at least some familiarity with the topics and theories in the field.
+This in turn helps the students learn more and participate in greater depth from our seminars, podcasts, etc.

 On internships, examples of acceptable internships include: